 Another book written by Eckhart Tolle makes it onto today’s list of best spiritual books.

-In A New Earth, Tolle encourages readers to live up to their highest potential and strive for happiness that is not anchored in material things.
+In A New Earth: Awakening to Your Life’s Purpose, Tolle encourages readers to live up to their highest potential and strive for happiness that is not anchored in material things.

 The book provides explanations for humanity’s propensity for dysfunction, and ways to overcome it.
 You’ll discover what’s causing inner and external conflicts that prevent you from moving forward.